Neural Optimal Transport with General Cost Functionals: Introduction

 From the \textit{practical} perspective, we apply our method to the dataset transfer problem (Figure \ref{fig:teaser}), previously not solved using continuous optimal transport.
-This problem arises when it is necessary to repurpose fixed or black-box models to classify previously unseen partially labelled target datasets with high accuracy by mapping the data into the dataset on which the classifier was trained.
-The dataset transfer problem was previously considered in related OT literature~\citep{alvarez2021dataset}.
+This problem arises when it is necessary to repurpose fixed or black-box models to classify previously unseen partially labelled target datasets with high accuracy by mapping the data into the dataset on which the classifier was trained~\citep{alvarez2021dataset}.
 Our method achieves notable improvements in accuracy over existing algorithms.
+Also, we show the performance of our method on the supervised image-to-image translation task.